 - Property Insurance – The addition of high-value assets, such as homes, automobiles, or other collections, will call for specialized coverage that can provide adequate protection.

 - Liability Insurance – Because your current and future income will likely change, it’s important to evaluate and probably expand your liability limits.

 - Directorships – When joining a board of directors, research what directors and officers (D&O) liability protection is provided by the organization and consider obtaining additional coverage on your own.

 We’ve touched on just a few insurance issues at hand during some key life changes.
 Communicate regularly with your personal risk advisor before finding out your coverage isn’t properly structured, or even negated, as a result of those events.
 They can help you navigate the insurance nuances and provide you with peace of mind.

-To ensure you have the proper insurance protection in place for your current lifestyle, contact a Marsh PCS Personal Risk Advisor.
+To ensure you have the proper insurance protection in place for your current lifestyle, contact a MMA PCS Personal Risk Advisor.